rust-lang/blog.rust-lang.org/posts/inside-rust/2024-09-04-electing-new-project-directors.md

 The Council will then confirm these nominees through an official vote.

 Once this is done, we will announce the new Project Directors.
-In addition, we will contact each of the nominees, including those who were not elected, to tell them a little bit more about what we saw as their strengths and opportunities for growth to help them serve better in similar roles in the future.
+In addition, we will contact each of the nominees, including those who were not elected, to offer feedback.
+For those who accept feedback we will follow up to tell them a little bit more about what we saw as their strengths and opportunities for growth to help them serve better in similar roles in the future.

 ## Timeline